 \subsection{Propagation in a heterogeneous, shifting environments}

 The initial value problem \eqref{eq0} with $X(t)=\beta t$ was first introduced to study the impact of climate change on the persistence of species.
 This class of models can be traced back to Potapov and Lewis \cite{potapov2004climate}, as well as Berestycki et al. \cite{berestycki2009can}.
 See also \cite{berestycki2008reaction, berestycki2009reaction} for extensions to higher spatial dimensions.

-The shifting environment also arise from another perspective in the work of Holzer and Scheel \cite{holzer2014accelerated} examined a partially decoupled two-component system that generates a shifting environment and investigated the selection of wave speed.
-See also \cite{ducrot2021asymptotic,dong2021persistence,girardin2019invasion,liu2021stacked} and references cited therein for related works on competition or prey-predator systems.
+The shifting environment also arise from another perspective in the work of Holzer and Scheel \cite{holzer2014accelerated}, where they examined a partially decoupled two-component system.
+In such a system, the faster species generates an effective shifting environment for the slower species.
+See also \cite{ducrot2021asymptotic,dong2021persistence,girardin2019invasion,liu2021stacked} for related works on competition or prey-predator systems in homogeneous environments.

 The effect of imposing explicit shifting environments in the coefficients has also been considered in the contexts of competition systems \cite{yuan2019spatial} and problems with nonlocal diffusion \cite{li2018spatial,wu2019spatial}.
-For more related literature concerning models incorporating a shifting environment, we refer to the recent survey article \cite{wang2022recent} for recent literature on the subject.
+See also the recent survey article \cite{wang2022recent} for recent literature on the subject.

 The spreading dynamics of \eqref{eq0} was first considered by Li et al. \cite{li2014persistence} under the assumption that $g$ is continuous and increasing with $g(-\infty)<0<g(+\infty)$.
 Alternative conditions on $g$ are explored in \cite{hu2020spreading,Lam2022asymptotic}.
 Particularly, a class of functional differential equations including \eqref{eq0} with $\sup_{\mathbb{R}}g\leq \max\{g(\pm\infty)\}$ was considered in \cite{Lam2022asymptotic} with the Hamilton-Jacobi approach.